Einstein's Theory of Relativity

 notice a fundamental physical mechanism implied in the decrease of

-rest units).
-The internal potential energy in a hydrogen atom is given
+(using rest units).
+The internal potential energy in a hydrogen

-by equation 1.12.
-When the hydrogen atom is moving, equation 1.12 shows
+atom is given by equation 1.12.
+When the hydrogen atom is moving,

-that due to the increase of velocity, the electron mass me
+equation 1.12 shows that due to the increase of velocity, the

-However, at the same time, the Planck parameter which is squared and
+the same time, the Planck parameter which is squared and located

-located at the denominator also increases.
-The overall effect is that
+at the denominator also increases.
+The overall effect is that the

 velocity increases.
 One must then realize that when the velocity

-Planck parameter corresponds to a decrease of the force between the
+the Planck parameter corresponds to a decrease of the force

 From